Koenraadsels/HowToAdventureCraft/index.md

-## I want to have AllTheMods
+## I want to join PolderCraft!

 That is great!
 [Join our discord](https://discord.gg/XDhCNBXbUG)

-## I Love Minecolonies and I want to support the developers
+## I Love Minecolonies and I want to support the developers!

 I think that is a splendid idea, you can find their [Patreon Here](https://www.patreon.com/minecolonies)

 ### Installation and Connection Guide

 **Step 1:**